anetczuk/uncrustify-impact/doc/cmdargs.md

 optional arguments:
-  -h, --help            show this help message and exit -la, --logall         Log all messages
-  --listtools           List tools
+  -h, --help            show this help message and exit -la, --logall         Log all messages (default: False) --listtools           List tools (default: False)

 subcommands:
   use one of tools